htcondor/htcondor/docs/version-history/development-release-series-91.rst

 - This version includes all the updates from :ref:`lts-version-history-9014`.

+- On macOS, updated to LibreSSL 2.8.3 and removed support for VOMS.
+  :jira:`1129`

 New Features:

 - DAGman ``VARS`` lines are now able to specify ``PREPEND`` or ``APPEND``